 With a frame marquee, you have the choice of one big, open-plan space or the creation of separate areas to create interest and excitement.
 This is commonly used for the dance floor which can be revealed at a later stage in the evening.
 You may prefer to group the dance floor and bar area or keep them separate, but remember, if the space is too big you may lose atmosphere and intimacy.

 Marquee events in the winter may require additional space so that heated areas can be created for loo’s and cloakrooms inside the structure(s).
+And naturally summer weddings can be open to keep guests cool and spill outside easily.

 Infrastructure – Power, Toilets, Heating!